-Inquiries regarding the application of Section 504 of the Rehabilitation Act (concerning students with disabilities who are not eligible for Special Education) / ADA should be directed to the Department of Instructional Programs at (662) 334-7000.
-The offices may be contacted by mail at:

-P. O. Box 1619 GREENVILLE, MS 38702-1619
+Inquiries regarding the application of Section 504 of the Rehabilitation Act (concerning students with disabilities who are not eligible for Special Education) / ADA should be directed to The Curriculum Office at (662) 334-7000.
+The offices may be contacted by mail at: P. O. Box 1619 GREENVILLE, MS 38702-1619